tofuandeve/ada-pets-node/README.md

 To do this fill out the `listPets` function.
 This will need to make a call to the Pets API and should return a list of objects containing the pet's `id`, `name` and `species`.
 This should `throw` an error if it fails.

-You can run the Wave 1 tests with `jest test/wave1.test.js` once these are passing move on to Wave 2.
+You can run the Wave 1 tests with `$ jest test/wave1.test.js`.
+Once these are passing move on to Wave 2.

 ### Functions to complete